Freelancer-Sirius-Revival/FLSR/Freelancer/EXE/flhook_plugins/missions/README.md

 - `Cnd_DistObj` Distance to another object in space. `Activator` will be the object coming into range.
     1. `STRING|Stranger` Must be a ship.
 Object by name or label to expect within the distance.
     1. `STRING` Other object by name or label to expect within the distance.
-Can be a static world solar.
+Can also be a static world solar.
     1. `FLOAT :0` The distance from the given position to check.
     1. `[Inside|Outside] :Inside` Whether the objects must be within or outside this distance.